dstackai/dstack/docs/docs/concepts/volumes.md

     If you prefer not to create a new volume but to reuse an existing one (e.g., created manually), you can [specify its ID via `volume_id`](../reference/dstack.yml/volume.md#existing-volume).
 In this case, `dstack` will register the specified volume so that you can use it with dev environments, tasks, and services.

+    !!! info "Filesystem"
-    Note, if you register an external volume, you must ensure it already has a file system.
+        If you register an existing volume, you must ensure the volume already has a filesystem.

 !!! info "Reference"
     See [.dstack.yml](../reference/dstack.yml/volume.md) for all the options supported by